 News of this new fruit crop has been spreading with a healthy demand for young plants so John has been propagating them for those that wish to try them out.

 Plants are available now for collection from John in Dundee or by mail order

 Two year old plants in 14 cms pots ..............................................................................One year old plants in 7cms pots

-Two year old bare root plant
+Two year old bare root plant (SOLD OUT)

 Please order bare root plants by middle of March, as they will soon start to grow with this mild winter.